Tuesday, June 23, 2009

-Whenever a house is bought or sold a home inspection is a common practice that alerts both homeowners and buyers to the condition of the property in question.
+home inspection is a common practice that alerts both homeowners and buyers to the condition of the property in question.

 When you are in need of a home inspection in New South Wales, you should choose only Licensed inspectors that hold current Professional Indemnity Insurance.
-A simple check can be made through the Office of Fair Trading website to see if the inspector you choose is licensed or not.
+A simple check can be made through the

 Home inspectors will enter a home and analyse all of the major components that make up a house purchase.
 This is a valuable tool for both buyers and homeowners.
 Buyers will be able to make informed decisions on making an offer on a piece of property.
 Homeowners will know the sort of repairs or enhancements that their home needs in order to secure a sale.
 Home inspection companies will assess the overall condition of a home.
 Visual tools are used to make the assessments.